 A nifty little biography

 Mark Horne's J.R.R.
 Tolkien is an enjoyable biography of the famed writer of The Hobbit and The Lord of the Rings trilogy.
-It is not a large biography (130 pages) but, if you are like me and knew the a little about Tolkien and wanted to know a bit more, this biography fits the bill perfectly.
+It is not a large biography (130 pages) but, if you are like me and knew just a little about Tolkien and wanted to know a bit more, this biography fits the bill perfectly.

 Horne begins with quite a bit of detail about Tolkien's early life, especially the difficulties caus